How To Get Married In British Columbia

 Marriage Commissioners will ask for all fees and provide a receipt prior to the marriage ceremony to avoid interruptions before or after the ceremony.
 However, the couple getting married will be responsible for any additional costs incurred due to any last minute changes.

-Please note that Marriage Commissioners are not authorized to provide ceremony planning, coordinating or consultation services, which are provided by commercial vendors.
+Please note that Marriage Commissioners are not authorized to provide wedding planning, coordinating or consultation services, which are provided by commercial vendors.

 Registering the Marriage